MileHacker Logo

 • Cooking Classes: Specific cooking classes directly within Petrovac are limited.
 Find them in larger cities like Kotor or Budva, often focusing on coastal Montenegrin cuisine or specialties from the Bay of Kotor.

-• Food Tours: Food tours might be available as part of larger regional excursions, like tasting local products around Skadar Lake or in the traditional village of Njeguši.
+• Food Tours: Food guided trips may be available as part of larger regional excursions, like tasting local products around Skadar Lake or within the traditional hamlet of Njeguši.
 Inquire with local travel agencies.

 • Vineyards: Opportunities for farm visits and meeting food producers exist in the hinterland.
 Around Skadar Lake, you find local vineyards offering wine tastings.

 • Pršut Producers: Producers of traditional smoked ham (pršut) offer a look into Montenegrin agriculture.
-These experiences typically need a day trip from Petrovac.
+These pursuits typically need a one-day trip from Petrovac.

 Iconic Local Dishes